 WC Cunningham Middle School (CMS) is one of twenty-six campuses in Galena Park Independent School District.
 CMS opened its doors in 1982 and serves predominantly African American and Hispanic, low socioeconomic families.
 CMS currently serves 992 students in grades 7 and 8.
-Our projected scheduling plan for the 2021-2022 academic year will be built around a hybrid block schedule (core classes are 95 minutes and most elective classes are 45 minutes every other day), and students in each grade level will be divided into three-four "core-area" teams.
+Our projected scheduling plan for the 2023-2024 academic year will be built around traditional schedule (Eight 45 minutes every other day), and students in each grade level will be divided into three-four "core-area" teams.
 Each team includes core teachers who work together to ensure the success of the students on their teams.

-Although the 2020-2021 school year caused a minor setback due to the Covid-19 pandemic, during the 2021 - 2022 school year, we will continue to develop the success of our students.
 We look forward to a year focused on leading our students to success as we prepare them to become life-long learners and influential leaders.